aws/aws-cdk-rfcs/text/0431-sagemaker-l2-endpoint.md

     readonly securityGroups?: ec2.ISecurityGroup[];

     /**
+     * Specifies the container definitions for this model, consisting of either a single primary
-     * Specifies the primary container or the first container in an inference pipeline.
-Additional
+     * container or an inference pipeline of multiple containers.
-     * containers for an inference pipeline can be provided using the "extraContainers" property.
      *
-     */
-    readonly container: ContainerDefinition;

-    /**
-     * Specifies additional containers for an inference pipeline.
-     *
      * @default - none
      */
-    readonly extraContainers?: ContainerDefinition[];
+    readonly containers?: ContainerDefinition[];

     /**
      * Whether to allow the SageMaker Model to send all network traffic